 The coconut tree has been deemed as the “all-giving tree” due to its abundant and diverse derivatives.
-From the leaves, to the fruit, to the trunk down to its roots, there appears to be no end to its benefits.
+From the leaves to the fruit, to the trunk down to its roots, there appears to be no end to its benefits.
 The edible parts of the tree like the coconut water and kernel do not just satisfy as a food source but they are also known for their antibacterial, antifungal, antiviral, and other numerous medicinal properties.
-In recent years though, one of the by-products of the coconut fruit – the coconut oil, has stood out and gained more attention.
+In recent years though, one of the by-products of the coconut fruit – coconut oil, has stood out and gained more attention.

 From being viewed as a health risk, it has become a sought-after component of a health buff’s diet.
 Some even consider it a superfood.
-Although some use it as a beauty product, a cooking ingredient and even a topical medicine for skin diseases, coconut oil is most famous for improving overall digestive health.
+Although some use it as a beauty product, a cooking ingredient, and even a topical medicine for skin diseases, coconut oil is most famous for improving overall digestive health.
 But how exactly does it affect the complex process of digestion?

 Coconut oil induces the production of digestive enzymes

-As soon as food is ingested, the process of digestion begins.
+As soon as the food is ingested, the process of digestion begins.
 By mastication, food is crushed and ground into smaller bits which allows more efficient breakdown by enzymes found in the saliva.
 This starts the process called chemical digestion.
 As early as this stage, coconut oil already exhibits its digestive benefits by activating salivary enzymes that act on carbohydrates.
 This effect even makes coconut oil a natural treatment for xerostomia or dryness of the mouth.

-Monolaurin found in coconut oil also causes the death of bacteria and microorganisms like Staphylococcus aureus, Candida spp., Helicobacter pylori, Escherichia vulneris and Enterobacter spp.
+Monolaurin found in coconut oil also causes the death of bacteria and microorganisms like Staphylococcus aureus, Candida spp., Helicobacter pylori, Escherichia vulneris, and Enterobacter spp.
 This compound can even dissolve lipids and phospholipids (fats).

 Sucrose monolaurate in coconut, on the other hand, reduces the breakdown of sugar in the mouth to prevent plaque formation.
 These benefits can already be reaped by making coconut part of your diet but can be maximized by oil pulling, the practice of swishing the oil back and forth through the teeth for a few minutes daily.

-When food travels down to the stomach and the intestines, it is subjected to gastric juices and digestive fluids containing live enzymes that turn food into nutrients which can be absorbed by the body.
+When food travels down to the stomach and the intestines, it is subjected to gastric juices and digestive fluids containing live enzymes that turn food into nutrients that can be absorbed by the body.
 Lipase(which breaks down fat) is one of those enzymes.
 The good news is that coconut oil stimulates lipase production!
-In fact, a study published in the Electronic Journal of Biotechnology made use of coconut oil as a base to grow lipase and to purify enzymes.
-In a separate experiment results showed that virgin coconut oil enhanced the formation of bile acids.
+In fact, a study published in the Electronic Journal of Biotechnology made use of coconut oil as a base to grow lipase and purify enzymes.
+In a separate experiment, results showed that virgin coconut oil enhanced the formation of bile acids.

 Coconut oil helps with the absorption of nutrients during digestion.

 Lauric acid is the primary fatty acid of coconut oil present at about 45-53%.
 It is a medium-chain triglyceride (MCT) which makes it more rapidly absorbed by the body and more quickly metabolized as fuel.
 On top of that, MCTs facilitate the absorption of oil-soluble vitamins including vitamin A, D, E, and K (which everyone with gallbladder problems needs) as well as amino acids.
-Even the assimilation of protein, calcium and magnesium appears to be enhanced when the diet contains MCTs.
+Even the assimilation of protein, calcium, and magnesium appears to be enhanced when the diet contains MCTs.
 This is particularly true in infants who thrive with the help of the same fatty acid found in breast milk.

 In a study cited in the book The Coconut Oil Miracle, 46 very low-birth-weight babies were supplemented with coconut oil and vegetable oil.
 At the end of the experiment, the group with the coconut oil gained weight quicker.
 And the weight was due to physical growth and not fat storage.
 This explains why historically, producers of infant formulas used pure coconut oil in manufacturing.

 Numerous studies also claim that MCTs are indeed ideal for rapid energy supply.
-High MCT diets are sometimes even customized for athletes, postoperative patients or those suffering from malnutrition.
+High MCT diets are sometimes even customized for athletes, postoperative patients, or those suffering from malnutrition.

 Coconut oil improves bowel movement